os2506/spring-data-redis/README.md

 Spring starter cache, Spring data redis, redis clients Java 17/ Redis Server 6.2.12

-We have here two different approach:
++ We have here two different approach:

 1: using Spring starter cache

 2: using Spring data redis for two instance:

-now, we can have just one central distribued cache used by of all instances.
+We can have just one central distribued cache used by of all instances.

 mvn spring-boot:run -Dspring-boot.run.arguments=--server.port=8081